Six-Day War: Israeli attack: second day (10 June)

 Throughout the night, the Israelis continued their advance, though it was slowed by fierce resistance.
 An anticipated Syrian counterattack never materialized.
 At the fortified village of Jalabina, a garrison of Syrian reservists, levelling their anti-aircraft guns, held off the Israeli 65th Paratroop Battalion for four hours before a small detachment managed to penetrate the village and knock out the heavy guns.

 Meanwhile, the 8th Brigade's tanks moved south from Qala, advancing 6 mi to Wasit under heavy artillery and tank bombardment.
 At the Banias in the north, Syrian mortar batteries opened fire on advancing Israeli forces only after Golani Brigade sappers had cleared a path through a minefield, killing 16 Israeli soldiers and wounding four.

 On the next day, 10 June, the central and northern groups joined in a pincer movement on the plateau, but that fell mainly on empty territory as the Syrian forces retreated.
-At 8:30 am, the Syrians began blowing up their own bunkers, burning documents and retreating.
+At 8:30 a.m., the Syrians began blowing up their own bunkers, burning documents and retreating.
 Several units joined by Elad Peled's troops climbed to the Golan from the south, only to find the positions mostly empty.
 When the 8th Brigade reached Mansura, 5 mi from Wasit, the Israelis met no opposition and found abandoned equipment, including tanks, in perfect working condition.
 In the fortified Banias village, Golani Brigade troops found only several Syrian soldiers chained to their positions.

 During the day, the Israeli units stopped after obtaining manoeuvre room between their positions and a line of volcanic hills to the west.
-In some locations, Israeli troops advanced after an agreed-upon cease-fire to occupy strategically strong positions.
+In some locations, Israeli troops advanced after an agreed-upon ceasefire to occupy strategically strong positions.
 To the east, the ground terrain is an open gently sloping plain.
-This position later became the cease-fire line known as the "Purple Line".
+This position later became the ceasefire line known as the "Purple Line".

 Time magazine reported: "In an effort to pressure the United Nations into enforcing a ceasefire, Damascus Radio undercut its own army by broadcasting the fall of the city of Quneitra three hours before it actually capitulated.
 That premature report of the surrender of their headquarters destroyed the morale of the Syrian troops left in the Golan area."